BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 #### Adding an item to a bibliography without citing it

 By default, the bibliography will only display items that are directly referenced in the document.
-If you want to include items in the bibliography without actually citing them in the body text, you can define a dummy nocite metadata field and put the citations there.
+If you want to include items in the bibliography without actually citing them in the body text, you can define a dummy nocite metadata field in the YAML and put the citations there.

 ```